 Naturally, it is not possible to anticipate future developments in this war.
-For one, we cannot know if Ukraine can maintain its current [early October 2022] military success.
-For the other, the use of nuclear weapons (although not likely) by Putin cannot be ruled out, in particular should he feel pushed to the wall and come under pressure domestically.
+For one, we cannot know if Ukraine can maintain its current [end of November 2022] military success.
+For the other, the use of nuclear weapons (although unlikely) by Putin cannot be ruled out, in particular in case he should feel pushed to the wall and come under pressure domestically.
 Thus, even if these and other future developments are not foreseeable today, the analysis and reflections presented here could serve as a contribution to preparing the grounds for a dialogue and possible negotiations down the line.